 Relax and unwind on one of these Texas road trips with a view.

-Sometimes the best travel discoveries happen when you’re on your way somewhere else.
-Or sometimes, you don’t know where those special places are.
-We gathered a few of our favorite Texas road trips with a view.
+Sometimes, the best travel discoveries happen when you’re going somewhere else.
+Sometimes, you don’t know where those unique places are.
+We gathered a few of our favorite Texas road trips with a view to share with you.
 Whether you stay for a while or drive by, dive into these Texas Travel Talk community road trips.

 Texas Road Trips With A View

 How often do you plan a simple getaway, and when you arrive, the place is nice, but the view is crappy?
 On top of that, some accommodations charge extra for a view.
-Not these places below –and no TV needed!
+Not these places–and no TV is needed!

 The Beautiful Blanco State Park

-Blanco is one of Texas Hill Country’s small towns that most people drive right through.
-How can that be with this gorgeous view in the park?
-And this photo was taken the day after the February 2022 winter storm.
-I would have never known about this beautiful park and view if my girlfriend had not taken me there while on our wine touring trip.
+Blanco is one of Texas Hill Country’s small towns that most people drive right by.
+How can that be with this gorgeous view of this state park?
+This photo was taken the day after Texas’s February 2022 winter storm.
+I would have never known about this beautiful park and the view had my girlfriend not taken me there during our wine-touring trip.

-Blanco may not have any wineries, but this state park view is worth visiting!
-Don’t pass it up!
+Blanco may have a few unknown wineries, but this state park view is worth visiting!
+Please don’t pass it up!

 Don’t Pass Up Conroe, TX

 When on your way to the big city of Houston from the Dallas area, don’t pass up Conroe.
-I (Kim Croisant) don’t know how many times I’ve done just that when driving into Houston to see my great aunt.
-I recently visited Conroe, and surprise me not, the city is rocking with the fabulous Margaritaville Resort, the fantastic lake the resort sits on, nice restaurants in the area, and everything about downtown.
+I don’t know how often I’ve done that when driving into Houston to see my great aunt.
+I recently visited Conroe, and surprise me not, the city is rocking with the fabulous Margaritaville Resort, the fantastic lake the resort sits on, excellent restaurants in the area, and everything about downtown.
 There are so many things to do in Conroe, Texas that you probably don’t realize.
 I didn’t until I got the chance to visit.

 Enjoy The View At Hilton Granite Plano